 1 portion of oily fish = approx 140g (cooked weight).

-It is recommended to eat 1-2 servings of oily fish per week.
+It is recommended that we eat two servings of fish per week, at least one of which should be the oily variety.
 If you don't like oily fish, you can get omega-3 fats from vegetable sources such as flaxseed, nuts and seeds, however it remains uncertain if the omega-3 in these foods brings the same heart healthy benefits as those in oily fish.
 If you are considering an omega-3 supplement, make sure you discuss with your doctor to ensure there are no contraindications with other drugs you might be taking.

 A note on trans fat...